ycd/dstp/README.md

 ## Motivation

-A comment on [lobste.rs](https://lobste.rs/s/qtsklv/how_do_you_tell_if_problem_is_caused_by_dns#c_1nqkdp), in a thread about DNS gave a great idea and thought a robust tool like that come in handy!
+A comment on [lobste.rs](https://lobste.rs/s/qtsklv/how_do_you_tell_if_problem_is_caused_by_dns#c_1nqkdp), in a thread about DNS gave a great idea and thought a robust tool like that might come in handy!

 ## Installation